Cosmo7/TweenMachine/README.md

 	Debug.Log("Tween complete!);
 };
 ```
-The tween starts running as soon as it is created.
+The tween starts running as soon as it is created, and destroys itself after calling onComplete.